optiv/KnockKnock/README.md

 # Options

  - You can select one or both modes, as long as the appropriate options are provided for the modules selected.
- - Both modules will require the domain flag (-d) and the user input list (-i).
+ - Both modules will require the domain flag (-d).
- - The tool does not require an output file as an option, and if not supplied, it will print to screen only.
+ - The tool can be used without providing an input file option, and if not supplied, it will utilize the Statistically Likely Usernames list from GitHub.
+Similarly, it does not require an output file option, and if not specified, the results will be printed to the screen only.
  - The verbose mode will show A LOT of extra information, including users that are not valid.
  - The Teams option requires a bearer token.
 The script automatically removes the beginning and end portions to use only whats required.